| New query |

 (2) The isolating means shall provide a visible gap in the electrical circuit adequate for the operating voltage.

-(3) Isolating or disconnecting switches (with no interrupting rating) shall be mechanically interlocked with the load interrupting device or shall be provided with prominently displayed caution signs in accordance with Section 2835 (h) to prevent switching load current.
+(3) Isolating or disconnecting switches (with no interrupting rating) shall be interlocked with the load interrupting device or shall be provided with prominently displayed caution signs in accordance with Section 2835 (h) to prevent switching load current.

 (1) Mechanically sequenced isolating and bypass switches.